-This is a comprehensive course focusing on the instruction and management of instrumental music program from middle school through high school.
-Methods and materials for beginning through secondary instrumental music students are discussed and experienced through reading, writing and practicum.
+This is a comprehensive course focusing on the instruction in K-12 music programs from a philosophical, historical, and curricular perspective.
+Methods and materials for teaching are discussed and experienced through reading, writing and applications to cirricular planning.
 The course also includes techniques and methods of measuring and evaluating musical behaviors in cognitive, affective and psychomotor domains.